-This letter does not exempt providers from the prior authorization requirements and TPL reimbursement policies defined in MSM Chapter 100.
+This letter does not exempt providers from the PA requirements and TPL reimbursement policies defined in MSM Chapter 100.

-The RAD Unit of the DHCFP is responsible for administering the provision of this section.
+The RAD Unit of DHCFP is responsible for administering the provision of this section.
 The RAD Unit will negotiate a provider-specific reimbursement agreement within the constraints of the Medicaid State Plan and the MSM.
 All agreements under this section are not final until they are fully executed by the Division's Administration.
-Additional and detailed information related to Letters of Agreement is available in MSM Chapter 700, Section 705, Letters of Agreement or inquiries can be submitted to rates@dhcfp.nv.gov.
+Additional and detailed information related to Letters of Agreement is available in MSM Chapter 700, Section 705, LOAs or inquiries can be submitted to rates@dhcfp.nv.gov.